muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T152)
+- Change: State: if the state is set to an invalid value, the default state value will be set.
+This can happen during initialization.
+- Change: Sequence/Macro: added a mode affinity setting in global options.
+When set, sequence containers or macro actions that execute while a mode change occurs will terminate.
+Scheduled items will only run if the mode they are scheduled in matches to mode the action/container was defined.
+The default is enabled.
+This is a global setting.
+This setting is to prevent macro spamming across mode changes for long running macros.
+This setting should only be on in unique situations.
+- Change: Macro: added a maximum concurrent macro limit, or count of macros that can be scheduled at a time when the profile runs.
+This is a circuit breaker to prevent a profile from executing too many concurrent macros or profile loops.
+The default is 4.
+- Change: Tempo: terminate timed events on mode change.
+- Change: TempoEx: terminate timed events on mode change.
+- Change: Keyboard/ex: terminate pulse on mode change.
+- Change: VjoyRemap: terminate pulse on mode change.
+- Change: UI: further optimization at runtime (remove unnecessary updates)
+- Fix: TTS: handle set voice API thread safety

+Known issue: a pair of random blank windows may pop up on profile load.
+This will be resolved in a future patch.

 ### (m76T151)
 - New: UI: Device tab gains an advanced menu to copy XML or device ID to the clipboard (this is for XMl editing).
 - Fix: Macro: Exception due to UI API change when toggling vjoy button mode.